inveniosoftware/docs-invenio-rdm/docs/features/features-walk-through/access_requests.md

 ## Enable access requests

 As a record owner, you first need to allow accessing restricted files via a request:

 0. Create a record with restricted files

 1. Click on the "Share" button on the record landing page:
 ![Share button](./img/access_request_share_button.png)

-2. Navigate to the "Access requests" tab of the modal:
+2. Navigate to the "Settings" tab of the modal:
 ![Access requests tab](./img/access_requests_tab.png)

 3. Change the settings for the access requests:

     * Allow authenticated or/and unauthenticated users to request access to restricted files of your record.
     * Accept conditions.
-Provide a message that will be visible to the users in the request form (see screenshots below)
+Provide a message that will be visible to the users in the request form (see screenshot below)
     * Set access expiration date.
 This setting will be applied by default to all access requests.
 When reviewing an access request, you can set a different value.

 4. Save your changes
 ![Access requests tab save](./img/access_requests_tab_save.png)